Vars-Ulrich/quartz/public/Amazon Web Services/Loose-Coupling.md

 - A **loosely-coupled architecture** is one in which the system's individual elements do not directly depend on any one other element to the point of one's failure bringing the system to a halt.

-- a **brittle architecture** is just as it sounds.
-It breaks easily.
+- a **brittle architecture** is just as it sounds: it breaks easily.
 Single points of failure define a brittle cloud architecture.